-Historic drilling data is reported in Section 6 of the "Independent Technical Report, Resource Estimate and Summary of Mine Facilities, Kainantu Project, Papua New Guinea" by Nolidan Mineral Consultants, Author Anthony Woodward, April 15, 2016 which is filed on SEDAR.
+Historic drilling data on ML150 (Irumafimpa, Kora, Judd, and Karempe) is reported in Section 6.1 of this report.
+Historic drilling data on the Arakompa and Maniape prospects is reported in Section 6 of the "Independent Technical Report, Resource Estimate and Summary of Mine Facilities, Kainantu Project, Papua New Guinea" by Nolidan Mineral Consultants, Author Anthony Woodward, April 15, 2016 which is filed on SEDAR.